Dag Hammarskjöld: Tenure

-The UN sent a nearly 20,000-strong peacekeeping force to restore order in Congo-Kinshasa.
 Hammarskjöld's refusal to place peacekeepers in the service of Lumumba's constitutionally elected government provoked a strong reaction of disapproval from the Soviets.
+Declassified documents suggest that Hammarskjöld and senior UN officials were not politically neutral in the Congo crisis.
+Privately, Hammarskjöld viewed Lumumba as an obstacle, communicated such views to American and British officials, and reportedly supported efforts to weaken or replace him while avoiding open extra-constitutional intervention.
+UN actions during the conflict also favoured President Kasavubu against Lumumba, and Hammarskjöld maintained close contact with US and British officials, sharing confidential ONUC information and advising them on Congo policy.
 The situation would become more scandalous with the assassination of Lumumba by Tshombe's troops.
 In February 1961, the UN authorized the Peacekeeping Forces to use military force to prevent civil war.
 The Blue Helmets' attack on Katanga caused Tshombe to flee to Zambia.
 Hammarskjöld's erratic attitude in not providing support to Lumumba's government, which had been elected by popular vote, drew severe criticism among non-aligned countries and communist and socialist countries.
 Hammarskjöld knew that the Belgian Government, allegedly supported by the United States, arranged for the assassination of Patrice Lumumba.
 In the end, his actions were supported only by the United States and Belgium.

 His final report to the United Nations was some 6,000 words and is considered to be one of his most important.
 The report was dictated in a single afternoon to his assistant, Hannah Platz.